 Ages 4+, 2-6 players

 Hot Potato is a fun, simple musical passing game that can be played by individuals at different skill and age levels.
+Families with members at different levels of functioning have enjoyed playing this game together.
 The Hot Potato on the left (above) is made of fabric and can be played indoors or outdoors.
 It also comes with 13 cardboard potato chips.
 Squeeze the potato and loud music will start playing (there is no volume control).
 Throw the potato back and forth between players and the person who is caught holding the hot potato when the music stops is out.
 Continue playing until only one person is left - the winner.
 Or you can use the potato chips that come with the game on the left.
 Each time a person is caught holding the hot potato when the music stops, he gets one potato chip.
 The first person to get three potato chips loses and is out of the game.
 The music is the same over and over, but it stops at different time intervals.
 The Hot Potato on the right is plastic and is meant to be played with in the pool.
-I have had one other Hot Potato Splash game that was made of some type of nylon.
+Once it was in the water for awhile you could no longer hear the music.
+I have had one other Hot Potato Splash game that was made of some type of nylon and meant to be played in the pool.
 As soon as that one hit the water the potato was soaked and you couldn't hear the music any longer without holding it up to your ear.
 A complete waste of money.
-After you are done playing, the potato will call out "Again, again!" at two different intervals before turning off.
+After you are done playing, the potato will call out "Again, again!" at two different intervals before automatically turning off.
 Requires 2 AA batteries.

 - Establish a pattern for throwing so that everyone has the chance to be involved.

 - Sit in a circle and pass the potato instead of throwing it.

 - Reduce waiting times between throws/catches by limiting the number of people who are playing.